putuyoga/privyr-lead/README.md

 }
 ```

-### Regenerate Webhook ID
+### 2C.
+Regenerate Webhook ID

 ---

-This will allow user to have new webhook ID and make the old ID obsolete
+This will allow user to have new webhook ID and make the old ID obsolete.
+The webhook ID is randomly generated to make it hard to guess, so malicious user can't try to attempt to use the webhook.

 **URL:** `/api/users/:userId/webhook`